 What are Domestic Homicide Reviews?

-A Domestic Homicide Review (DHR), is a review of the circumstances in which the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by:
+A Domestic Homicide Review (DHR) is a statutory review of the circumstances in which the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by:

 - a person to whom he was related or with whom he was or had been in an intimate personal relationship, or